Extension and expansion of PPP loans: What to know about first- and second-draw loans

 Eligibility requirements are narrower; in addition to meeting the first-draw requirements, second-draw borrowers must:

-- Have no more than 300 employees (or, for NAICS code 72 businesses (Accommodation and Food Services) or eligible news organizations with more than one location, 300 or fewer per location)
+- Have no more than 300 employees (or, 300 or fewer per physical location for NAICS code 72 businesses (Accommodation and Food Services), 501(c)(3) nonprofit organizations, additional covered nonprofit entities, eligible 501(c)(6) organizations, or eligible destination marketing, news, or internet publishing organizations

 - Demonstrate at least a 25% reduction in gross receipts (further defined below) in 2020, calculated by comparing quarterly gross receipts for one quarter in 2020 with those for the corresponding 2019 quarter